-· · ✓ As Appropri ate N/A Yes No • Have suitable and sufficient risk assessments been carried out of the risks to the health and safety of "employees" and 'anyone else' who may be affected by the Council's work activity? • Has action been taken as a result of the assessment to reduce the risk? • Are there arrangements in place to ensure that health and safety is being effectively managed?
-The Health and Safety Executive's publication 'Successful Health and Safety Management-HSG65', must be used as a yardstick on which divisions must manage their health and safety.
-Reference must also be made to the report of the County Borough Human Resources Officer of November 1999 entitled "A Health and Safety Report on Managing Health and Safety" • Where appropriate, are arrangements in place to ensure that health surveillance is being carried out, having regard to the risks to health and safety identified by the risk assessment? (reference must be made to Policy HS3 - Control of Substances Hazardous to Health). • Have 'competent persons' been identified to help ensure that the measures needed to comply with the requirements of health and safety regulations are being met? • Are there procedures in place and followed, in the event of serious and imminent danger to persons at work?
-Examples of the above are procedures for evacuation of a building in case of a fire or a bomb alert. • Are employees and others provided with information on the risks identified by the assessment, the means to prevent or protect against the risks, the procedures to be followed in the event of serious and imminent danger, the identity of competent persons and the risks to the work of others working on Council premises? • Where the Council as an employer share a workplace with other employers, are there procedures in place to ensure that they cooperate with each other to ensure the health and safety of each other's employees?
+✓ As Appropriate N/A Yes No • Have suitable and sufficient risk assessments been carried out of the risks to the health and safety of employees and anyone else who may be affected by the Council's work activity?
+Has action been taken as a result of the assessment to reduce the risk?
+Are there arrangements in place to ensure that health and safety is being effectively managed?
+The Health and Safety Executive's publication 'Managing for Health and Safety - HSG65' must be used as a yardstick on which divisions manage their health and safety.
+Where appropriate, are arrangements in place to ensure that health surveillance is being carried out, having regard to the risks to health and safety identified by the risk assessment?
+(Reference must be made to Policy HS3 - Control of Substances Hazardous to Health, Policy HS 7 - Control of Noise at Work and Policy HS 26 - Hand-Arm Vibration Syndrome (HAVS)).
+Have competent persons been identified to help ensure that the measures needed to comply with the requirements of health and safety regulations are being met?
+Are there procedures in place and followed in the event of serious and imminent danger to persons at work?
+Examples of the above are procedures for evacuation of a building in case of a fire or a bomb alert. • Are employees and others provided with information on the risks identified by the assessment, the means to prevent or protect against the risks, the procedures to be followed in the event of serious and imminent danger, the identity of competent persons and the risks to the work of others working on Council premises? • Where the Council as an employer shares a workplace with other employers, are there procedures in place to ensure that they cooperate with each other to ensure the health and safety of each other's employees?

-✓ As Appropriate N/A Yes No • Where employees of other employers are working on Council premises are they provided with health and safety information to ensure they can work safely? • Are employees given appropriate health and safety training and not given tasks beyond their capabilities as regards health and safety? • Are temporary workers given information of any special skills, qualifications and requirements so as to enable them to do the job safely? • Are safety representatives consulted on health and safety matters? • Is the health and safety of women of child bearing age or new and expectant mothers given consideration. (reference should be made to Policy HS8 - Pregnant Women at Work).
+✓ As Appropriate N/A Yes No • Where employees of other employers are working on Council premises, are they provided with health and safety information to ensure they can work safely? • Are employees given appropriate health and safety training and not given tasks beyond their capabilities as regards to health and safety? • Are temporary workers given information of any special skills, qualifications and requirements so as to enable them to do the job safely? • Are safety representatives consulted on health and safety matters? • Is the health and safety of women of child bearing age or new and expectant mothers given consideration?
+(Reference should be made to Policy HS8 - Pregnant Women at Work). • Are there monitoring procedures in place to ensure that the requirements of the policy are being met?